-The City is and shall continue to be a Home Rule City, with full power of local self-government, including the right to amend this Charter as provided by the constitution and laws of this State.
-It shall have all the powers possible for a Home-Rule City under the constitution and laws of the State of Texas, as fully and completely as though they were specifically enumerated in this Charter.
+The City is and shall continue to be a Home Rule City, with full power of local self-government, including the right to amend this Charter as provided by the State Constitution and laws, which shall prevail if there is a conflict.
+It shall have all the powers possible for a Home-Rule City under the State Constitution and laws, as fully and completely as though they were specifically enumerated in this Charter.